johnjang94/myUXdesignportfolio/README.md

 ### Project 2 | Redesign a website for a travel insurance company

 - This was a small project that I did myself
-- Objective(s): re-design the structure and the UI of the existing website to improve conveniency and to reduce the wait times
+* Objective(s): re-design the structure and the UI of the existing website to improve conveniency and to reduce the wait times<br/>
-- Mission Criteria:<br/>
+^ Mission Criteria:<br/>
   <li>recreate and simplify the navigation bar</li><br/>
   <li>recreate the site map to accommodate the most important information to be foremost spotted among customers</li>